bigskysoftware/_hyperscript/www/posts/2021-02-28-hyperscript-0.0.4-is-released.md

 This release involved a massive refactor of the hyperscript runtime to fully support [async transparancy](/docs#async).
-The runtime was moved back to being interpreted from being transpiled into javascript, which allows for this innovative language feature and that has set the stage for a .
+The runtime was moved back to being interpreted from being transpiled into javascript, which allows for this innovative language feature and that has set the stage for a number of interesting features in the future.

 Most commands from the `0.0.3` release are still available, except for the `ajax` command, which has been replaced with the (much different) [`fectch`](/commands/fetch) command.